Josh Kear

 Kear has been credited for numerous chart-topping songs in the country music genre.
 Among his notable works, Lee Brice's "Drinking Class" was the most played country song on the Billboard Country Airplay chart in 2015.
 He also penned Luke Bryan's "Most People Are Good," which held the number one spot on the same chart for three consecutive weeks, as well as Dierks Bentley's "Woman, Amen" and Runaway June's "Buy My Own Drinks."
 Additionally, Kear has written or co-written several other number one songs, such as Florida Georgia Line's "God, Your Mama and Me," Tim McGraw's "Highway Don't Care," Dierks Bentley's "Drunk on a Plane," Blake Shelton's "Neon Light," Carrie Underwood's "Blown Away," Frankie Ballard's "Helluva Life," and Luke Bryan's "Drunk On You."

 His recent singles include "Ghost Story" by Carrie Underwood, "No Body" by Blake Shelton, and "Watermelon Moonshine" by Lainey Wilson.

 Kear has received over twenty ASCAP country airplay awards, two ASCAP pop airplay awards, and three ASCAP country Song of the Year awards for "Before He Cheats", "Need You Now" and "Drunk On You".

 Kear is an advocate for songwriter's rights.
 He has appeared before the Senate Judiciary Committee, together with Smokey Robinson, advocating for American songwriters and aiding in the passage of the Music Modernization Act.
 In 2014, he participated in a performance for the Library of Congress as part of ASCAP's "We Write The Songs" series, joining the likes of Randy Newman, Carly Simon and Heart.
 Additionally, Kear co-created the theme song for ASCAP's 100th Anniversary, "More Than The Stars", in collaboration with various songwriters including Ne-Yo, Dan Wilson, Stargate, and Bill Withers.

-In June 2020, Josh Kear entered into a global publishing agreement with Sony/ATV Publishing.
+In June 2020, Kear entered into a global publishing agreement with Sony/ATV Publishing.